 Orange peels can be placed in your shoes overnight.
 They will absorb the bad odors and leave your shoes smelly citrusy fresh.

 Vanilla extract can be sprinkled onto a piece of newspaper, which then gets stuffed into your shoe.
 Leave it overnight, and voila, your shoe will smell like a cupcake rather than stinky feet.

 Additionally, there are many recipes for making your own shoe deodorizing products on the internet, so give it a search and see which ones you like best.

-Q: Are any shoe deodorizers reusable?
+q: Are any deodorizers reusable?
 I don’t want to constantly purchase products or harm the environment.

-A: Yes, there are a few multi-use products for long term care.
+Yes, there are a few multi-use products for long-term care.

 A UV sterilization machine can be used for the life of the machine.
-These are a fairly expensive option, thought.
+These are a fairly expensive option, though.

 Charcoal deodorizing bags are meant to be placed in your shoes each night to absorb odors.
 These last a pretty long time, and don’t have to be replaced until you feel they have stopped absorbing the odors.

-Q: My shoe deodorizer isn’t working.
+q: My deodorizer isn’t working.
 My shoes still stink!
 What should I do?

-- How Can I Keep My Running Shoes From Getting Stinky?, Healthy Living Publication , Dec 01, 2016 ,
+- How Can I Keep My Running Shoes From Getting Stinky?, Healthy Living Publication ,

 - How To Clean Your Running Shoes, General Information Website ,